dntoll/1DT902-introducerande-projekt/assignments/1 Getting Started.md

 >>>help()
 ```

 The help command prints some useful short-cuts you can use to for example interrupt a board that is stuck in a loop so that you can upload new code.

+HINT!
+To reset the device
+ * Click inside the PyMkr console then press CTRL+F
+ * Press the reset-button on the LOPY4 device, next to the RGB LED!

 #### Expected output.
 Run help() on board
 ![Goal state 1](/images/1_goal_state_1.png)